gaehlerm/SoftwareEngineering/README.md

 ## Dependency Inversion Principle

-"High-level modules should not depend on low-level modules" - ?
+"High-level modules should not depend on low-level modules" - Unknown

 The Dependency Inversion Principle (DIP) is a technique used in languages such as C++ and Java to significantly reduce compilation times.
 The files in your project reference each other and form a tree structure.
 The so-called dependency tree.
 The main function is at its root.
 The leaves of the tree represent low-level functions in your code and other libraries, as we have learned in the chapter on levels of abstraction.
 The main function is the root.